 - Other types of neuropathy: Persistently raised blood sugar may lead to femoral, thoracic, cranial, or focal neuropathy.

-People with diabetes might experience diabetic retinopathy.
+People with diabetes with consistently high blood sugar levels might experience diabetic retinopathy.
 This causes damage to blood vessels in the back of the eye, leading to vision loss and possible blindness.

 If a person with diabetes does not take steps to control their blood sugar levels, cells become less sensitive to insulin.